 The example above shows the power of encapsulation, but we can create stronger guarantees about the structure of the data from the input all the way through the pipeline by doing a little more bookkeeping.
 Recall that the optimal behavior for a buggy data pipeline is to fail fast and early.
 To do this, we can more explicitly keep track of structural features of the dataframe such as column names, and access attributes only through other objects or data tables.

-so we can grab the full list later.
+we can grab the full list later.

 class IrisColNames: